KSP-KOS/KOS/doc/source/structures/orbits/orbitablevelocity.rst

     Returns the surface-frame velocity.
 Note that this is the surface velocity relative to the surface of the SOI body, not the orbiting object itself. (i.e. Mun:VELOCITY:SURFACE returns the Mun's velocity relative to the surface of its SOI body, Kerbin).

+    **Special case instance, the Sun:**: Because the Sun has no parent SoI body that it orbits around (Kerbal Space Program does not simulate the existence of anything outside the one solar system), that means that the Sun's surface velocity is just hardcoded to be the same thing as its orbital velocity.
+This may or may not be entirely correct, but the "correct" answer to the question, "What is sun:velocity:surface?" would technically be "I refuse to answer.
+    That's an invalid question."
+Rather than crash or throw an exception, kOS just returns the same as the orbital velocity in this case.

 Examples::

     SET VORB TO SHIP:VELOCITY:ORBIT